nielsberglund/nielsblogsource/_drafts/fix-polybase-in-sql-server-2019-developers-edition.md

 In this post, we saw how we fix the issue where the PolyBase services do not start on a SQL Server 2019 Developer Edition.

-We said it was due to that TCP/IP is not an enabled SQL Server network protocol, and therefore the PolyBase services cannot connect to the SQL Server instance at startup.
+We said it was due to that TCP/IP is not by default an enabled SQL Server network protocol for the Developer edition.
+Therefore the PolyBase services cannot connect to the SQL Server instance at startup.
 We fixed it by:

 * Enable the TCP/IP protocol under *SQL Server Network Configuration* in *SQL Server Configuration Manager*.
-* Retrieve the process id, (`PID`), for the SQL Server service.
+* Retrieve the process-id, (`PID`), for the SQL Server service.
 * Forcing the process to be terminated by the `taskkill /PID <process-id> /F` command.
 * Restart the SQL Server service, followed by the PolyBase services.

 Another way to do this is to install SQL Server without the PolyBase features.
-After installation you enable the TCP/IP protocol and then install the PolyBase features.
+After installation you enable the TCP/IP protocol, restart SQL Server, and then install the PolyBase features.

 ## ~ Finally